rolandshoemaker/acme-onion/draft-shoemaker-acme-onion.md

 .# Abstract

-This document specifies identifiers and challenges required to enable the Automated Certificate Management Environment (ACME) to issue certificates for Onion Addresses as specified in Tor Rendezvous Specification - Version 3.
+This document specifies identifiers and challenges required to enable the Automatic Certificate Management Environment (ACME) to issue certificates for Onion Addresses as specified in Tor Rendezvous Specification - Version 3.

 {mainmatter}

 # Introduction

-Currently the Automated Certificate Management Environment (ACME) [@!RFC8555] only specifies how DNS identifiers and IP address identifiers [@!RFC8738] may be validated for inclusion in x.509 certificates [@!RFC5280].
+Currently the Automatic Certificate Management Environment (ACME) [@!RFC8555] only specifies how DNS identifiers and IP address identifiers [@!RFC8738] may be validated for inclusion in x.509 certificates [@!RFC5280].
 This document extends the protocol to include a validation mechanism for Tor version 3 Onion Addresses [@!TOR-REND-V3].

 # Terminology